2026 Inspiring Tasmania Grants Guidelines

 Program Objectives

-National Science Week Program
+National Science Week Grants Program

 National Science Week, one of Australia’s largest national festivals, aims to raise the profile and increase public awareness of the importance of science, technology, and innovation in our society.